 - You only need to gather field values from the Lead or Contact (i.e. Prospect) Objects

 - You want your form to prefill return-visitor data and use progressive profiling to capture more data with each form fill

 Can you use both?
 Yes!

-If you are already using Web-to-Lead, you can also integrate a Pardot form handler.
+If you are already using Web-to-Lead, you can also integrate a Pardot form handler that you can get through search engine services.
 The main benefit of using both Web-to-Lead and Pardot forms is to take advantage of Web-to-Lead capabilities while gathering Pardot’s micro-level web analytics.
 The integration allows for a dual post of form data to both Salesforce and Pardot.